Dragon1 Standard: Concepts

 The terms capability and building block are increasingly used today.
 Capabilities and building blocks may be mistaken for concepts.
 There are, of course, similarities, but in essence, there are differences.

 A business capability is a set of top skills and maximum capacity that an organization has, enabled by certain means or services from other organizations.
 A business ability is a set of average skills and capacities an organization has without the help of others.
 And as long as it does not have it, it is a business disability.
 A concept may become a business capability once it is implemented.
-For instance, '24-hour Self Service' is a capability of Amazon.com, where the concept is Self Service, but not for every organization, which is this concept a capability.
+For instance, '24-hour Self Service' is a capability of Amazon.com, where the concept of self-service is applied, but not every organization has this capability.

 A building block is a smart or frequently occurring combination of concepts, elements, components, or solutions.
 A building block is a stack.
 For instance, LAMP is a building block consisting of Linux, Apache, MySQL, and PHP solutions.
-It is smart to combine these things when building web applications, as these solutions integrate greatly.
-Of course, one can consider calling a building block a concept, but the nature of a building block is stacking solutions, and the nature of concepts is abstracting solutions.
+It is smart to combine these elements when building web applications, as they integrate seamlessly.
+Of course, one can consider calling a building block a concept, but the nature of a building block is to stack solutions, and the nature of concepts is to abstract solutions.

 Top 100 List of Concepts and Principles